TravelSizedLions/kleptool-package-manager/README.md

 In order for A* to effectively search $K'$ and reach optimal solutions, we must define a search heuristic that is both admissable (guaranteed to be optimistic when compared to the actual cost of the path to the resolved dependency), and monotonically increasing from our initial starting configuration.
 The value of the heuristic score of a given $\mathbf{k}$ is inversely proportional to its desirability (i.e., lower scores are more valuable).

 Therefore, to create a robust adaptive approach, it must guarantee admissability and monotonic distance relationships.
+However, due to the nature of this particular problem and its existing attempts at a solution, we'll discuss why A* is a particularly evolution for dependency resolution compared to traditional SMT solvers.

 #### Dimension-wise Normalization